 The visit is widely regarded as a turning point in improving the previously strained relationships between the two great countries.
 It was also an opportunity for a little family get-together: the British and Russian Royal Houses were related to each other in more than one way.
 Emperor Nicholas was a first cousin to George V, and a nephew to King Edward’s wife, Queen Alexandra; while Nicholas’ Consort, Empress Alexandra, was Queen Victoria’s granddaughter and King Edward’s godchild.
 Empress Alexandra had spent some time in the British court and had fond memories of England and her Godfather.

 The meeting was also a chance for the younger generation to get to know each other: the only one who was “left out” was Bertie who had developed a whooping cough shortly before the visit and was not allowed near his Russian cousins, to avoid the risk of infecting the fragile Tsarevich.
 David, on the other hand, was absolutely delighted to show his Uncle Nicky around the naval college at Osborne, where Bertie and he were cadets at the time.

 It was also one of the last occasions when Prince John, the epileptic youngest son of the Prince and Princess of Wales, was seen in public.
 He was said to become very attached to his charming Russian cousins and developed an especially close bond with Grand Duchesses Maria and Anastasia.

-Although the visit lasted only 4 days, both parties had very fond memories of for years to come.Filed under British Royals, Historical Royals, Russian Royals
+Although the visit lasted only 4 days, both parties had very fond memories of for years to come.Filed under Historical Royals, Russia, The United Kingdom

-Tagged Anniversary, Edward VII, Isle of Wight, Nicholas II, Standart, Victoria and Albert III.
+Tagged Anniversary, Edward VII of the United Kingdom, Isle of Wight, Nicholas II of Russia, Standart, Victoria and Albert III.